Smudging: The Art of Purification

 This soapstone charcoal incense burning bowl or smudging pot is great for burning sage or any loose herb.
 Also, burn your favorite resin incense, just fill the burner with sand and place the charcoal on top of the sand.

-The smudging pot can be used to hold burning smudge sticks, loose herbs, or charcoal tablets that are used to burn the herbs.
-The pot is typically filled with sand or ash to help absorb the heat and protect the bottom of the pot from direct contact with the burning materials.
+In addition to being a vessel for burning smudge sticks or loose herbs, it can also hold charcoal tablets, which are used to burn the herbs evenly.
+Traditionally, the pot is filled with sand or ash, which serves to absorb the heat and safeguard the pot's base from direct exposure to the burning elements.